Are Prescription Painkillers as Addictive as Heroin?

 There are a few hypothesized reasons that painkiller addicts eventually transition to heroin abuse.
 For one, heroin may be easier to obtain than a prescription, Secondly, it’s relatively inexpensively priced on the illicit market.
 Currently, heroin is easy to get and cheaper than ever.
 Prescription painkillers can be difficult to get ahold of in the first place, and prohibitively expensive once you do.

 Because most painkiller addicts ingest or snort their product, those making the initial transition to heroin typically do so by way of smoking or snorting.
-However, people that had already been injecting painkillers make the transition to injectable heroin with relative ease.
+However, people that had already been injecting the drugs make the transition to injectable heroin with relative ease.

 The Surge in Prescription Opioid Use and Abuse